forem/forem/docs/frontend/preact.md

 Preact supports
 [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).
 When
-creating Preact components, ensure to always have prop types defined.
+creating Preact components, please ensure that you have defined your PropTypes.

 ### Common PropTypes